Beef Mushroom Soup with Barley

-Beef Mushroom Soup with Barley is loaded with a double dose of mushrooms, tender beef and barley.
-Almost a stew, it’s the perfect comfort food on a chilly night.
+Beef Mushroom Soup with Barley is loaded with a double dose of mushrooms, tender beef, and barley.
+Almost a stew, this Beef Barley Soup is the perfect comfort food on a chilly night.

 Beef Mushroom Soup with Barley

 I’ve shared a tasty Beef and Barley Soup on the blog before, totally from scratch down to the beef broth.
 This is another beef and barley soup, but with loads of umami which makes it truly memorable.
 Plus you don’t have to make your own broth, which is a nice bonus!

 Umami is a Japanese word that translates to “savory taste, ” and joins sweet, salty, sour and bitter as one of the tastes our taste buds detect.
 It’s often described as meaty, full of savory taste and is attributed to glutamates, a type of amino acid and a few other substances.